3R Waste

 Experiment waste

-In the course of the university's business activities (education, research, and medical care), waste that is not generated in daily life is generated.
-This type of waste is called "industrial waste.
-At Kumamoto University, we refer to waste directly used in experiments (including unused substances) as "experiment waste.
-In other words, anything that the appearance would use in an experiment is equivalent to "experiment waste.
-For example, when a container of chemicals is emptied, it is disposed of as "experiment waste.
+In the course of normal activities (education, research, and medical care), the university generates waste that is not produced by normal life activities.
+This type of waste is called industrial waste.
+At Kumamoto University, waste produced from experiments (including unused substances) is referred to as experiment waste.
+More specifically, anything used in an experiment and no longer needed is equivalent to experiment waste.
+For example, when a container of chemicals is emptied, it must be disposed of as experiment waste.

-Separation and storage of laboratory waste (for collection at the Environmental Safety Center)
+Separation and storage of laboratory waste (for collection by the Environmental Safety Center)

-- (1) In accordance with "How to separate and dispose of experimental waste," separate and store the waste into five categories: combustible experimental waste, non-combustible experimental waste, waste chemical bottles, waste chemical cans, and non-infectious waste.
+- In compliance with the guideline "How to separate and dispose of experiment waste," separate and store the waste into five categories: combustible experiment waste, non-combustible experiment waste, waste chemical bottles, waste chemical cans, and non-infectious waste.

-- (2) When storing wastes, wash and drain them as much as possible to prevent abnormal odors.
+- Before storing waste, wash and drain them as much as possible to prevent abnormal odors.

-- (3) Chemicals that are not suitable for washing with water, such as water-resistant chemicals, should be washed with a safe washable material as appropriate.
+- Chemicals that are not suitable for washing with water, such as water-resistant chemicals, should be appropriately cleaned with a safe washable material.

-Bottles of chemicals that are difficult to clean should be disposed of as unnecessary chemicals.
-Store at least 3 washes as experiment waste liquids. - (4) If there is a possibility that the bag will be punctured by a pipettor tip, etc., take measures such as doubling the bag.
+Empty chemical bottles that are difficult to clean should be disposed of as unneeded chemicals.
+Store the wash liquids of at least three washes as experiment liquid waste. - If there is a possibility that the disposal bag will be punctured by a pipette tip, etc., take measures such as doubling the bag.

-- (5) Store them by yourself until the collection day (do not leave them outside).
+- Store waste in your group area until collection day (do not leave it outside).

 Status of collection of Experiment waste (for collection at the Environmental Safety Center)